 Thank you to Patrick and Andrea Marshall, Words of Preservation patrons.
 We are honored by and appreciate your support of our project!
 If you are interesting in supporting Karla and Alan’s Words of Preservation project, please contact Karla.

 The tour kicked off with an NPR Wyoming interview and an incredible visit to Yellowstone National Park and the Grand Teton National Park.

 Along the way, Morton and Birkelbach presented a POETRY IN THE PARKS program, speaking at libraries, universities, National Parks, arts venues and bookstores, doing poetry readings + Q&A sessions about the creative process, poetry and their tour.
 Like Ralph Waldo Emerson, Henry David Thoreau and John Muir, Morton and Birkelbach hope to contribute to the exploration, preservation and protection of our country’s most natural, beautiful spaces.

 Morton writes: “In this digital age, there is no replacement for the grandeur of Mother Nature.
 Wonder cannot be imported or exported, but it can be captured with words, and we can think of no better treasure to explore, champion and share through our work than our National Parks.”

-To book the TX Poets Laureate for a media interview or a poetry reading during their tour, click here.
+To book the Texas Poets Laureate for a media interview, as keynote speakers or for a National Parks celebration or event, click here.